ctkelley/NotebookSIAMFANL/README.md

 To get everything to work, you will need a few packages.
 LinearAlgebra, SuiteSparse, SparseArrays, AbstractFFTs, FFTW, IJjulia, JLD2, and PyPlot.
 I put

 using LinearAlgebra

 using SuiteSparse

 using SparseArrays

 using AbstractFFTs

 using FFTW

 using IJulia

 using JLD2

 in my startup.jl file and do **using PyPlot** when I need it.
 PyPlot takes a while to get going.

-All this is also in the first code window in the notebook.
+All this is also in the first code window in the notebooks.
 If Julia complains about a missing package, it is your job to add it.

 If you want to play with the solvers, clone the repository for the package and put that in your Julia **LOAD_PATH**.